WolfWings/pironman5-lite/README.md

     dtoverlay=gpio-ir,gpio_pin=13

-`lirc` is not required when configured in this way, instead you use the `ir-keytable` package and identically named utility to handle all configured, and then the IR is handled entirely by the Linux kernel natively.
+`lirc` is not required when configured in this way, instead you use the `ir-keytable` package and identically named utility to handle all configuration, and then the IR is handled entirely by the Linux kernel natively.

 # auxiliary/rear rgb fans